V-shaped passage grave

 They are similar to Wedge-shaped gallery graves in that in plan they have a narrow entrance that widens out inside into a burial chamber.
-The entrance passage and the burial chamber are distinguished by sill stones however meaning that they are part of the passage grave tradition.
+The entrance passage and the burial chamber are distinguished by sill stones, however, meaning they are part of the passage grave tradition.

 In some cases a small sub chamber leads off from the main chamber.

-Examples include "La Varde" and Le Creux es Faies on Guernsey and "Le Ruen" and "Ty-ar-Boudiquet" in Brtittany.
+Examples include "La Varde" and Le Creux es Faies on Guernsey and "Le Ruen" and "Ty-ar-Boudiquet" in Brittany.